Exhilarating New Musical Phenomenon ‘SIX’ Makes Nashville Debut Feb. 21-26 at TPAC - NewsBreak

 TPAC is an accessible facility with a variety of services including wheelchair accommodations, accessible parking, and assistive listening devices.
 Open captioning, American Sign Language, audio description, and large print and Braille programs are offered at the Sunday matinee performance of each Broadway series production and Broadway special engagement.
 For more information, email Access@TPAC.org or call 615-782-6577.
 For event-specific policies, visit TPAC.ORG/ ShowUpdates .
 For complete entry policy and health protocols, visit TPAC.ORG/ PatronHealth .

 The post Exhilarating New Musical Phenomenon ‘SIX’ Makes Nashville Debut Feb.
-21-26 at TPAC appeared first on Cheatham County Source .
+21-26 at TPAC appeared first on Wilson County Source .

 Comments / 0